funvill/funvill.github.io/_posts/2007-04-25-more-riddles.md

 	<li>This is an unusual paragraph.
 I'm curious how quickly you can find out what is so unusual about it?
 It looks so plain you would think nothing was wrong with it!
 In fact, nothing is wrong with it!
 It is unusual though.
 Study it, and think about it, but you still may not find anything odd.
 But if you work at it a bit, you might find out!
 Try to do so without any coaching!</li>
 	<li>You are participating in a race.
 You overtake the second person.
 What position are you in?</li>
 	<li>If you overtake the last person, then you are...?</li>
-	<li>Â (in your head!)
+	<li> (in your head!)
 Take 1000 and add 40 to it.
 Now add another 1000.
 Now add 30.
 Add another 1000.
 Now add 20.
 Now add another 1000.
 Now add 10.
 What is the total?</li>
 	<li>Mary's father has five daughters: 1.
 Nana, 2.
 Nene, 3.
 Nini, 4.
 Nono.
 What is the name of the fifth daughter?</li>
 </ol>
 If you know any good riddles feel free to share them with me.